-- 1. No Justification or Notice of Testing Required: All Players are subject to Testing under this Protocol at any time or place without prior notice or justification, such Testing to be in the form of random and/or target testing as determined by the Administrator in her sole discretion.
-LPGA reserves the right to reasonably require that Players provide their whereabouts information on a case by case basis to confirm location and to permit Out-of-Competition Testing. - 2.
-Reinstatement Out-of-Competition Testing: The LPGA, and its Testing Agency, reserve the right to conduct Reinstatement Testing throughout the course of a Player's suspension period.
+- 1. No Justification or Notice of Testing Required: All Players are subject to Testing under this Protocol at any time or place without prior notice or justification, such Testing to be in the form of random and/or target testing as determined by the Administrator in its sole discretion.
+LPGA reserves the right in its discretion to include any Player in the Registered Testing Pool or to require other Players to provide their whereabouts information on a case-by-case basis to confirm location and to permit Out-of-Competition Testing. - 2.
+Reinstatement Testing: The LPGA, and its Testing Agency, reserve the right to conduct Reinstatement Testing throughout the course of a Player's suspension period and/or following notice from the Player of her intent to return to competition following retirement.
 The LPGA shall notify the Testing Agency of each Player who is subject to Reinstatement Testing.
 Each above-referenced Player shall be required to provide all relevant whereabouts information requested of her to the Testing Agency and/or the LPGA and must make herself available to the Testing Agency for Reinstatement Testing.
 All costs related to such Reinstatement Testing shall be paid by the Player. - 3.
 Testing Administered After Adverse Analytical Finding.
 At any point after LPGA receives notice of a Player's Adverse Analytical Finding, LPGA may, in its sole discretion, Test a Player.
 In this circumstance, the Sample Collection and WADA lab analytical costs associated with any such Test shall be borne by the Player. - 4.
-Laboratory Standards: Doping Control Samples shall be analyzed in a WADA-accredited laboratory or other laboratory approved by LPGA.
-The laboratory analysis results shall then be reported to the Testing Agency and the Administrator, in accordance with the Standards for Testing. - 5.
-Player Samples: Except as provided in Section F-6 above, no Sample may be used by the laboratory without the Player's written consent for any purpose other than to detect any substances or methods on the Prohibited List or within the Drugs of Abuse definition or to establish a Player's testing patterns and profile.
+Laboratory Standards: Samples shall be analyzed in a WADA-accredited laboratory or other laboratory approved by LPGA.
+The laboratory analysis results shall then be reported to the Testing Agency and the Administrator, in accordance with the Standards for Testing and the WADA International Standard for Laboratories. - 5.
+Player Samples: Except as provided in Section F-6 above, no Sample may be used by the laboratory without the Player's written consent for any purpose other than to detect any substances or methods on the Prohibited List, the Drugs of Abuse list or Monitored List, to establish a Player's biological profile, or for purposes of research as defined in the WADA International Standard for Laboratories.
+The Administrator may identify Samples for long-term storage.
+A Sample may be reanalyzed at any time at the direction of the Administrator.